PXLAIRobotics/PXL_ML_Docker_v2.0_TensorFlow/CUDA Installation/README.md

 sudo apt update
 ```

-Maybe:
+Maybe (this has the potential to break something with the Nvidia driver):

 ```
 sudo apt upgrade
 ```
-(this has the potential to break something with the Nvidia driver)

 ```